apache/druid/docs/querying/sql-operators.md

 Keep the following guidelines in mind to help you manage precision issues:

 - Long values can store up to 2^63 accurately with an additional bit used for the sign.
-- Float values use 32 bits, and doubles use 64-bits.
+- Float values use 32 bits, and doubles use 64 bits.
 Both types are impacted by floating point precision.
 If you need exact decimal values, consider storing the number in a non-decimal format as a long value (up to the limit for longs).
 For example, if you need three decimal places, store the number multiplied by 1000 and then divide by 1000 when querying.

 ## Arithmetic operators